octopus-db/documentation/docs/source/data_tables.rst

 * COLLDATE -- Is unit collection date, if reported, at the highest possible dd/mm/yyyy level.

-* WATERDEPTH -- Water depth. (-9999.99 = no data)
+* WATERDEPTH -- Water depth in m. (-9999.99 = no data)

-* NEO_HANDLE -- See "UNITHANDLE", but derived from neotoma database (for units that exist in both databases).
-Neotoma handle must not be overwritten!
+* NEO_HANDLE -- See "UNITHANDLE", but derived from Neotoma database

 * UNIT_COMMT -- Free text site comment field

 * COLL_SPEC -- Stores collection process specifics (if applicable)

+* IS_CHAR -- Is this collection unit part of the SahulChar collection?

+* IS_IPPD -- Is this collection unit part of the IPPD collection?

+* IS_NEOTOMA -- Is this collection unit part of Neotoma db?

 ..  _global_biomeID: